 The Board conducts regular scheduled meetings.
 Additional meetings may be convened as and when circumstance require.
-The Company's Articles of Association do provide for meetings to be held via telephone and video conferencing.
+The Company's Constitution do provide for meetings to be held via telephone and video conferencing.
 The Board and Board Committees may also make decisions through circulating resolutions.